Jash-Bohare/MoodNFT/README.md

 ## **Solution / What It Does**

 This project introduces **MoodNFT**—ERC721 tokens that have metadata (like mood, power level, or status) that can change over time based on user interaction or external AI signals.
-The **AI oracle** plays a key role, providing off-chain data that updates the NFT’s attributes.
-The changes are then reflected on-chain and can be viewed through the NFT’s dynamic metadata.
+The **AI oracle** plays a key role, providing off-chain data that updates the NFT's attributes.
+The changes are then reflected on-chain and can be viewed through the NFT's dynamic metadata.

 Whenever a user interacts with the NFT in specific ways (positive or negative), the AI system evaluates the interaction and updates the NFT's attributes like `moodScore`, `statusLevel`, etc. This makes NFTs more interactive and engaging, as they can evolve based on real-time conditions.